 Confronting Co-Occurring Trauma and Chemical Addictions

-People will spend years of their lives chasing the revolving door of addiction treatment, wondering why one program after the next “doesn’t work”.
-They’ll try every therapeutic modality in the book, every twelve-step program which calls to them, and every religion or spiritual self-help movement which promises to relieve them of the compulsion to self-destruct through drugs and alcohol.
+People will spend years of their lives chasing the revolving door of addiction treatment, wondering why one programme after the next “doesn’t work”.
+They’ll try every therapeutic modality in the book, every twelve-step programme which calls to them, and every religion or spiritual self-help movement which promises to relieve them of the compulsion to self-destruct through drugs and alcohol.
 Relapse does not have to be part of the recovery story, but for many people who have never touched on or treated their trauma therapeutically, relapse can be chronic.
 The reasons are not without obviousness to anyone who is trauma-informed and trauma-trained.

 When trauma lays beneath the surface of addiction and only addiction is treated, the wound is not healed.
 Most often a metaphor of attempting to heal a bullet wound with a band aid is used.
 Though the treatment may be somewhat efficient in treating one small part of the issue, the core issue itself is not properly treated or healed.
 Of course, an open wound with a foreign particle in it has grave repercussion- like infection which can fester, find its way to the bloodstream, and cause death.
 Addiction is like the infection which festers from the open wound of trauma.
 The more that the symptoms of an infection are treated without closing the wound of trauma, the more problems which will arise.